andreabonvini/Notes/Advanced_Signals/Cerutti.md

   # and we will obtain a new signal composed by
   # N + 2n - 1  = 5 + 4 - 1 = 8 samples.
+  # if we downsample it the samples become 4.
   ```

   The next step splits the approximation coefficients $cA_1$ in two parts using the same scheme, replacing $s$ by $cA_1$, and producing $cA_2$ and $cD_2​$, and so on.